Rabin0069/Rabin0069/README.md

 ## Hi there 👋.
 I am an undergraduate student from Shreeyantra  Collage , Damak.
-I am studying bachelora.
+I am studying Bachelore.
 I like to code and hope to create many greate codes in commming time.